Do you have questions about applying to Elmhurst University as an international student?

 Yes, we accept your course credits from other universities, as long as they meet our criteria.
 For more information about transfer credits, see Will My Courses Transfer?

 If you are transferring from another college or university, please submit the application for admission.
 Transfer students who have been admitted to Elmhurst must complete and submit the Transfer-in Form for F1 Students.
 See our International Student Services pages for more information.

 Yes.
-Ask your secondary school to send either the original or a certified copy of your transcript, as well as your leaving/national exam certificates, directly to Elmhurst College.
+Ask your secondary school to send either the original or a certified copy of your transcript, as well as your leaving/national exam certificates, directly to Elmhurst University.
 These should be in their original language, accompanied by a certified English translation, and should bear the school’s official stamp or seal.
 The Secondary School Credentials List included in the International Guide for Undergraduate and Graduate Admissions provides a list of the credentials required as part of your application to Elmhurst.
 If your country of origin is not listed, or if you have special needs, please visit international student services for more information.

 International transfer applicants should also submit official transcripts from all post-secondary institutions attended.
 A syllabus for each completed course may also be needed before transfer credits can be awarded.